deepSharma9/Bike-Sales-Dashboard-in-Excel/README.md

 # Bike-Sales-Dashboard-in-Excel
-This is a bike sales dashboard that visualizes data reports, showcasing details about customers who purchase bikes.
+This project is a Bike Sales Dashboard created using Excel to provide a comprehensive visualization of sales data.
+It displays key insights and reports about customers who purchase bikes, including their demographics, preferences, and purchasing trends.
+The dashboard helps businesses analyze customer behavior, track sales performance, and make data-driven decisions to improve sales strategies.